openEngiadina/cpub/docs/auth.md

 CPub support authentication via:

-- a username and password
+- an internally stored username and password
 - an OpenID Connect provider
 - a Pleroma/Mastodon compatible OAuth 2.0 server

 The interactive authentication endpoint is at: `/auth/login`.

-### Local username/password
+### Internal username and password

-Local users can be sign up with a username and password at the endpoint: `/auth/register`.
+Users can sign up with a username and password at the endpoint: `/auth/register`.

 ### OpenID Connect